just-noticeable/damroo/to-sue-or-not-to-sue-injurious-educational-institutes.md

 <br>

-[^1]: In simple terms, the "sovereignty", "integrity", and "contiguity" across time and space, of a nation such as India, are not commodities, and yet, defense and security services are indeed, services pre-paid for by Citizens and Residents, via taxes.
+[^1]: In simple terms, the "sovereignty", "integrity", and "contiguity" across time and space, of a nation such as India, are not commodities, and yet, defense and security services are indeed, services that are pre-paid for, by Citizens and Residents, via taxes.